 Further surveillance, rapid response and restriction of sales and animal movement are the main tools as there is no vaccine available.
 This outbreak illustrates again that protection against this foreign animal diseases (FAD's) not only involves vigilance at our borders, but on each of our farms.
 Restrictions of the introduction of imported foodstuffs, especially meats, and recent travelers, especially from countries battling FAD's, should be examined.

-Click here to see a report on the incidence of ASF in China found circulated over the web.
+Click here to see a report on the incidence of ASF in China found circulated over the web (PDF).
 Originally published in Chinese, content has been translated into English by University of Minnesota staff.

 View past swine disease surveillance reports from the U of M and SHIC from our Swine Disease Global Surveillance Program.